Josefinekihlstrom/LauraDay/README.md

 ### Owner goals
 As the owner of the page I want:
 - To make a website with an aesthetic appeal that reflects the brand.
-- To make it easy for the visitor to navigate through the site with a clear navigation menu and buttons that clearly displays the action behind it.
+- To make it easy for the visitor to navigate through the site with a clear navigation menu and buttons that displays the action behind it.
 - To be able to add, edit and/or delete a product.
 - To be able to add, edit and/or delete a blog post.

 ## Design process
-The design of the website was based upon how I wanted the data to be displayed.
+The design of the website was based on how I wanted the data to be displayed.
 You can read more about the database that was used [here](#information-architecture).
 <br>
 <br>